PrinceD96/react-bubbles/README.md

 Demonstrate your understanding of this Sprint's concepts by answering the following free-form questions.
 Edit this document to include your answers after each question.
 Make sure to leave a blank line above and below your answer so it is clear and easy to read by your project manager.

 - [ ] Explain what a token is used for.

+      A token is used to make security decisions and to store tamper-proof information about some system entity.
+While a token is generally used to represent only security information, it is capable of holding additional free-form data that can be attached while the token is being created.

 - [ ] What steps can you take in your web apps to keep your data secure?

+      Require Strong Passwords
+      Encrypt Your Login Page
+      Validate on both sides the server and the client

 - [ ] Describe how web servers work.

+      The browser communicates with a name server to translate the server name, "www.danielmoraless.com," into an IP address, which it uses to connect to that server machine.
+The browser then forms a connection to the Web server at that IP address on port 80.
+Following the HTTP protocol, the browser sends a GET request to the server, asking for the file "https://www.danielmoraless.com/web-server.htm".
+The server sends the HTML text for the Web page to the browser.
+The browser reads the HTML tags and formats the page onto your screen.

 - [ ] Which HTTP methods can be mapped to the CRUD acronym that we use when interfacing with APIs/Servers.

+      Create = POST to a base URI returning a newly created URI
+      Read   = GET
+      Update = PUT with an existing URI
+      Delete = DELETE

 ## Project Set Up